david-rockwood/fimpad/README.md

 FIM generations are stateless: the model only sees the prefix and suffix you give it each time.
 But the information in the prefix and suffix can be a kind of state that builds over time, and that state is on display before you in the text editor.

-When you hit Ctrl+Enter to generate in FIMpad, the caret needs to be inside of or right next to the tag that you want to generate for.
-The asterisks below indicate a few examples of acceptable locations for the caret when you hit Ctrl+Enter to generate a [[[N]]] tag.
+When you press Ctrl+Enter to generate in FIMpad, the caret needs to be inside of or right next to the tag that you want to generate for.
+The asterisks below indicate a few examples of acceptable locations for the caret when you press Ctrl+Enter to generate a [[[N]]] tag.
 Note, asterisks are not used in the [[[N]]] tag, I just use them here to highlight the range of where the caret can be.
 ```
 *[[[250]]]
 [*[[250]]]